Dental Office Infection Control and OSHA Compliance Inspection Checklist

 What does the Dental Office Infection Control and OSHA Compliance Inspection Checklist cover?

 This checklist covers 23 inspection items across 6 sections: Hand Hygiene, Personal Protective Equipment, Instrument Sterilization and Processing, Clinical Surface Disinfection, Sharps Safety and Waste Management, Patient Records and HIPAA.
-It is designed for dental / healthcare operations and compliance.
+It is designed for healthcare operations and compliance.

 How often should this checklist be completed?